5th Annual Primo Classico Aids Effort Against Cyclical Homelessness in Chicago

 Rick Mancuso, owner of Lake Forest Sportscars next spoke of the Primo Center’s important work before unveiling the Ferrari 458 racecar wrapped in the Primo Classico and Primo Center logos in a design created by Pagliuco Design.
 The car will race in the Ferrari Challenge – the Finali Mondiali – at Daytona International Speedway, December 1-4.

 The evening ended with dancing to the high octane sounds of DJ Madrid.
 The event was co-chaired by Cassie Carver of Lake Forest Sportscars and Marc Jacobson of Marc Jacobson and Associates.
 Lake Forest Sportscars, Marc Jacobson and Associates, Prudential and Capri Global were the Presenting Sponsors.
-Gross proceeds from the evening were over $510,000.
+Gross proceeds from the evening were approximately $480,000.

 PRIMO CENTER’S PURPOSE